com-junkawasaki/rustate/README.md

 ## Model-Based Testing (MBT) Integration

-RuState incorporates the principles of model-based testing within the core `rustate` crate.
-Basic infrastructure for test generation (`TestGenerator`), test execution (`TestRunner`, `PropertyTestRunner`), and coverage reporting is implemented in `crates/rustate/src/test/`.
+RuState incorporates the principles of model-based testing within the `rustate_core` crate.
+Basic infrastructure for test generation (`TestGenerator`), test execution (`TestRunner`, `PropertyTestRunner`), and coverage reporting is implemented in `crates/rustate_core/src/mbt/`. *(Path assumed, please verify)*

 1.  **Model Definition**: Define explicit models using states, transitions, guards, and actions.
 2.  **Test Case Generation**: The `TestGenerator` provides capabilities to generate test cases from the model (e.g., based on transitions).
 3.  **Test Execution**: The `TestRunner` and `PropertyTestRunner` execute defined test cases or properties against the state machine.
 4.  **Coverage Verification**: Basic coverage reporting is available via `TestResults`.

-*(Project Maintainer Note: Evaluate the completeness and robustness of the current MBT implementation, especially test generation strategies and coverage metrics.
+*(Consider evaluating the completeness and robustness of the current MBT implementation, especially test generation strategies and coverage metrics.
 Update examples and documentation accordingly.)*

 ### Key Features (MBT - Implemented, Completeness Varies)